Skip to main content

 Creating entity graph

-So far we used the entity constructor manually to create an entity instance.
-Sometimes we might want to create the whole entity graph, including relations.
-You can use em.create() for that, it is a synchronous method that creates the entity instance for you.
-It allows you to create a deep entity graph, mapping foreign keys of your relations to entity references of the correct type.
-This method will also call em.persist() on the created entity (unless disabled via persistOnCreate option).
+We've been using em.create() to create entity instances.
+This method allows you to create a deep entity graph, mapping foreign keys of your relations to entity references of the correct type.
+It will also call em.persist() on the created entity (unless disabled via persistOnCreate option).

 You can wipe most of the contents of server.ts file and keep only the initial part with ORM init, up to the point where the first User entity gets flushed, plus the orm.close() call at the end.
 We won't be using this code going forward, it is just a playground for you.